gXLg/MultiVersion/README.md

   * There are two possiblities to create Class Tokens - either by having a Token with its first letter being capitalized, a Token equal to one of Java primitives (e.g. `int`, `boolean` etc.) or a List of Tokens, one of which is in form `net.minecraft.class_123`
   * Class Tokens created from capitalized Tokens nad primitives get `.class` appended during transformation
 * Typed Values - transformed Pairs; after all verification and transformation made on both the left and the right element, they both must be either a Simple Token or a Class Token
+  * Another possibility to create Typed Values are so-called Self-Typed Values, which are regular Tokens annotated by `@`; the resulting class will be `(tokne).getClass()`
+  * Only use Self-Typed Values when dealing with primitives or objects of non-inherited classes
 * Lists:
   * Method List - a List of Tokens, one of which is in form `method_123`
   * Field List - a List of Tokens, one of which is in form `field_123`